Caitlin Clark: Senior national team

 In March 2024, Clark was one of 14 players, and the only college player, to receive an invitation from the United States national team to the final training camp for the 2024 Summer Olympics.
 However, she was unable to attend the camp because she was playing in the 2024 NCAA tournament that same week.
 Clark was not named to the final roster, a decision that faced scrutiny due to her popularity.
 The Olympic selection committee stated their criteria for selecting players included "adaptability to the international game" and experience playing with the senior national team which ultimately contributed to their decision to exclude Clark from the final roster.

+In December 2025, Clark participated in her first senior national training camp.
+In February 2026, she was named to the roster to represent USA in the FIBA World Cup qualification tournament in San Juan, Puerto Rico.
+In her first game on March 12, 2026, following approximately 8 months out, she scored 8 points in a 91–48 win over Puerto Rico.
+Clark averaged 11.6 Points and 6.4 assists during the tournament, helping Team USA to a 5-0 record.
+She was announced as the MVP of the tournament.

+In August 2026, Clark was named in the 12 player roster to represent Team USA in FIBA Women's World Cup.In her role as a reserve guard, she posted averages of 7.8 points and 2.2 rebounds per game, while also leading the team with 5.3 assists per game.
+Her contributions helped Team USA win the gold medal.